leahgaeta/Mathematics-Mechanics/README.md

 # Applied Mathematics in Mechanics
-Lecture notes and materials from my Applied Mathematics in Mechanics course
+These are lecture notes and other items from my Applied Mathematics in Mechanics course.
+Note that this is an ongoing course.
+The goal is to have notes & study guides added weekly.